digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/installation.rst

 and explains you how to leverage these examples for your purposes.
 Therefore, any file named in this guide will refer to subdirectories of the advanced configuration example.

-If you are using Oracle JVM and testing security provider signatures, you should note that the provided Canton JAR file embeds the BouncyCastle Provider as a dependency.
-To enable the JVM to verify the signature, you need to put the ``bcprov`` JAR on the classpath before the Canton Standalone JAR.
-For
+If you are using Oracle JVM and testing security provider signatures, note that the Canton JAR file embeds the Bouncy Castle provider as a dependency.
+To enable the JVM to verify the signature, put the ``bcprov`` JAR on the classpath before the Canton standalone JAR.
+For example:
-example:

 .. code-block:: java